 Bricks from Recycled Materials

+Another type of fire bricks on the market used as an alternative for firewood are those made from recycled materials.
 Similar to sawdust bricks, these firewood alternatives burn cleaner and are more energy efficient than traditional firewood.
 They are constructed of wood particles and paper items such as newspaper and cardboard.
 By recycling things like old newspapers and cardboard for firewood alternatives, it keeps them out of landfills.
 These products decompose in landfills, emitting methane, a powerful greenhouse gas.
 Fire bricks made of recycled materials are more energy efficient because they have a lower burn rate than traditional firewood, meaning that you get more heat for longer from these fire bricks than from a log of hardwood.

 Both sawdust fire bricks and those made from recycled materials burn longer and are far more eco-friendly than traditional firewood.
 The cost of these firewood alternatives are also comparable to traditional firewood.
 The cost of one pallet of fire bricks is about the same as you would pay for one cord of seasoned hardwood.
 As an added bonus, you can store these bricks inside your home without the fear of bringing in bugs and spiders.